Skip to main content

 1) Dashboard Control

-You may add and manage dashboards, configure dashboard widgets, and rapidly navigate to various project areas with the DevOps dashboard functionality.
+With the DevOps dashboard functionality, you may add and manage dashboards, configure dashboard widgets, and rapidly navigate to various project areas.

 2) Enhanced Source Control

-Both Git (distributed) and Team Foundation Version Control (TFVC), a centralized, client-server system, are popular forms of source control that are supported by Azure DevOps platforms.
+Both Git (distributed) and Team Foundation Version Control (TFVC), a centralized, client-server system, are popular source controls supported by Azure DevOps platforms.
 Azure Git tags may be added and managed, and files can be reviewed, downloaded, and edited to show change history.

 3) Track and Plan Your Work